hpfem/hermes-legacy/doc/src/hermes2d/P01-linear/03-poisson.rst

 HERMES_EPS_HIGH.
 If the interval of solution values is very small compared to the solution magnitude, such as if the solution values lie in the interval
 $(50, 50.5)$, then you may need HERMES_EPS_VERYHIGH.

+Before pressing 's' to save the image, make sure to press 'h' to render high-quality image.

 Visualization of derivatives
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~